Life with Boys: Accolades

-Broadcast
+Broadcast and distribution

-The series aired worldwide on Nickelodeon.
+In September 8, 2010, it was announced that Helicon Pictures would distribute the series in the United Kingdom, France, and Australia, and pre-sold it to Nickelodeon UK, Canal J and the Australian Broadcasting Corporation, respectively.
+Nelvana Enterprises would distribute the series in its native Canada as well as Latin America and Asia, while Classic Media would handle all other territories.

-It previewed in the United States on December 28, 2012 and premiered on February 6, 2013 and ended on June 12, 2013.
+In February 2012, Nelvana Enterprises and Classic Media jointly signed a broadcast deal with Nickelodeon to hold exclusive TV rights to the series in the United States and Pay-TV rights in Europe, Asia and Latin America.
+In the United States, the series aired on TeenNick, being previewed on December 28, 2012, premiering on February 6, 2013 and ending on June 12, 2013.

 It premiered on April 23, 2012 in Africa.
 It premiered on November 21, 2011 and ended on December 22, 2012 in the United Kingdom and Ireland.
 It premiered in March 2012 in Australia, on March 15, 2012 in the Philippines, and on November 6, 2012 in New Zealand.
 In Canada the show started airing reruns on Nickelodeon Canada and ABC Spark on September 1, 2014 until April 30, 2017.